-Acronis Media Builder 170 Creating BartPE disc with Acronis True Image 2013 175 Creating WinPE-based rescue media 177 How to prepare a USB flash drive for Acronis Media Builder 183
+Making sure that your rescue media can be used when needed 161 Creating BartPE disc with Acronis True Image 2014 165 Creating WinPE-based rescue media 167 How to prepare a USB flash drive for Acronis Media Builder 173

-8.2.1 Acronis Media Builder
+9.2.1 Acronis Media Builder

-You can run Acronis True Image 2013 from an emergency boot media on a bare-metal system or a crashed computer that cannot boot.
+You can run Acronis True Image 2014 from an emergency boot media on a bare-metal system or a crashed computer that cannot boot.
 You can even back up disks on a non-Windows computer, copying all its data into the backup by imaging the disk in the sector-by-sector mode.
-To do so, you will need bootable media that has a copy of the standalone Acronis True Image 2013 version installed on it.
+To do so, you need bootable media that has a copy of the standalone Acronis True Image 2014 version installed on it.